 3. Thematic landscape features: Thematic landscape features with overly distinctive colors, forms, or materials that establish an independent theme that detracts from the overall street scene, such as glass block, mirror balls, pink flamingos, rock gardens, gravel yards, boulders in turf areas, cactus, waterfalls, fountains or concrete statues, railroad ties, and split rail fencing are not permitted in areas visible from the street or Master Association Property.

-4 Exterior Colors: Exterior colors of fences, walls and structures as originally applied and exterior colors pre-approved by the DRC for new construction, additions, or alterations, shall not be changed or altered without DRC review and approval.
+4. Exterior Colors: Exterior colors of fences, walls and structures as originally applied and exterior colors pre-approved by the DRC for new construction, additions, or alterations, shall not be changed or altered without DRC review and approval.

 5. Flags: